Fresh Start with EHS

-Fourth grade is a big year for students at EHS, as it is the year that they become a big buddy to a younger student.
-They are the mentors, role models and teachers for their assigned younger buddies who become their partners for many school activities.
-EHS middle school students organize school wide events, serve as Shabbat helpers, and lead the school’s daily morning meeting.
+Leadership is a quality EHS develops in all its students.
+In fourth grade, each EHS student becomes a big buddy to a younger student.
+They are the mentors, role models, and teachers for their assigned younger buddies who become their partners for many school activities.
+EHS upper school students take on even bigger leadership roles, organizing school-wide events, serving as Shabbat helpers, and lead the school’s daily morning meeting.
 As part of their Leadership Course, they research community needs, commit to their passions, and plan and participate in projects to support those passions.
 Students leave EHS with the understanding that they have a responsibility to step up as community leaders and the skills to give them the confidence to do so.

-Teaching children about their obligation to help support the community and help those who are in need is a school wide objective that is achieved through both grade level programming and school-wide initiatives.
-Compassion is one of the core values of EHS and this feeling is nurtured through various experiences.
+Compassion is one of the core values of EHS, and social action is an essential part of the EHS experience.
+Students deeply understand their obligation to help support the community and help those who are in need.
+This is achieved through both grade-level programming and school-wide initiatives.
 Once students move on to upper school at EHS, they work on grass-roots projects of their interest to help educate others and provide support to individuals in the local community.
 Students’ ability to see their project from inception to completion help to form and shape their identity as leaders and activists who can make a difference.

 All students at EHS study Hebrew with the goal of being fluent readers and confident conversationalists upon graduation.
 Second language learning is known to develop neural pathways which help students achieve greater success in other subject areas such as problem-solving, critical thinking, memory, concentration, and mental flexibility.
 Transfer students are provided with both small group and individual tutoring to help them acclimate and integrate with their peers.

-A student’s day doesn’t have to end at three in the afternoon.
-EHS has a robust after-school program which offers options such as music lessons, sports, pottery, Israeli dance, and the ever-popular Destination Imagination program.
+A student’s day doesn’t have to end at 3 PM.
+EHS has a robust after-school program which offers options such as Destination Imagination, songwriting, music lessons, soccer, lacrosse, pottery, chess, and more.